 Name Change Traditions

 The bride traditionally takes her new husband's last name upon getting married (the process of changing one's name legally is fairly simple and straightforward).
 It is also an option for the husband to take his wife's name, or for both parties to keep their original names.

 The tradition of a honeymoon dates back to the 5th century, but it wasn't until the 19th century that it became common for newlywed couples to go on a vacation or holiday after getting married.
 These days, planning and budgeting for the honeymoon can be almost as big a job as planning the wedding itself.
 From the local to the exotic, and from the rustic to the extravagant, it boils down to picking a place that feels fun and special to you and your new spouse.
 Taking a small trip immediately after the wedding, and then going on a more luxurious destination honeymoon later on is not uncommon, especially now with COVID.

 Wedding traditions are just that: traditions.
 Don’t feel obligated to follow them if they feel outdated or don’t necessarily apply to your particular wedding.
 Choose the customs that are meaningful to you and your spouse… and make sure you get the wedding rings to match!
 At Rustic and Main, our creative team of craftsmen will work with you to build a custom wooden wedding ring you’re sure to love.
-Email us at firstname.lastname@example.org to get started on yours today!
+Take our ring style quiz to get started!